angothelene/angothelene.github.io/README.md

 </p>

 <p>
-My research focuses on the impact of global changes on the cycle of contaminants (e.g., mercury, microplastics).
-I currently lead research projects in remote regions of the world, including the Arctic, the French Alps, and the Southern Ocean, using both field observations and modeling tools.
+My work explores the impact of global changes on the cycle of contaminants like mercury and microplastics, with a focus on remote regions such as the Arctic, the French Alps, and the Southern Ocean.
+Through field observations and modeling, I aim to understand and mitigate the environmental risks posed by these pollutants.
+I currently lead several international research projects and welcome collaborations in this field.
 </p>

     </td>